-Hi, mom — welcome.
+Hi, mom — welcome!
 I’m Sil.

-I’m a mother, a mother-daughter coach, a best-selling author, a workshop facilitator, and what lights me up the most is teaching mothers like you how to get smart and up your mothering game.
+What lights me up the most is teaching mothers like you how to get smart and up your mothering game.
 You deserve to be supported.

 You struggle to connect regularly with your daughter — she doesn’t share with you like she used to about what’s going on with her life.